 If your child does receive a full-ride scholarship, you can withdrawal the matching amount of the scholarship from your 529 plan.
 As this is a non-qualified withdrawal, you will have to pay taxes on the earnings portion.

 What if my child doesn’t go to college?

 You always have access to the money you have saved in a 529 plan.
 Hold onto to the account to see if your child rethinks the decision for there are no time limits using a 529 account.
 Let the 529 plan sit and watch the tax-free earnings continue to grow.
-If not, you can transfer the funds to any member of the family of your beneficiary, including yourself, without any tax consequences.
+If your child definitively decides that they don’t want a higher education, you can transfer the funds to any member of the family of your beneficiary, including yourself, without any tax consequences.
 A member of the family is anyone related to the original beneficiary by blood, marriage, or adoption.

 You also have the option of withdrawing all the funds from your 529 plan.
-There will be a 10 percent federal tax penalty as well as taxes assessed on the earnings portion only of the withdrawal.
+There will be a 10 percent federal tax penalty as well as taxes assessed at the State and Federal level on the earnings portion only of the withdrawal.